Steering Groups (National)

-The General Steering Group deals with many issues relating to the activities of the border agencies including those that deal with maritime security, towage, pilotage and post costs, the environment, taxation (especially GST) and e-commerce matters.
+The Border Agencies Steering Group deals with many issues relating to the activities of the border agencies including those that deal with maritime security, bio-security, towage, pilotage and post costs, the environment, taxation (especially GST) and e-commerce matters.

 Technical Steering Group